reshmashelar/WDPTest/README.md

 	-use "http-server <project folder path>" to start server and hit "localhost:8080"

 #I have developed this project using AngularJS 1, SPA JS framework
+#Application build is responsive and looks good for desktop, tablet and mobile screens.